Skateboarding Injuries and Safety Tips

 - Has a buckle that fastens tightly, allowing room for only two fingers between the helmet strap and the chin.

-- Has pads that can be added to or removed from the inside, so the helmet fits snugly.
+- Has pads that you can add or remove from the inside, so the helmet fits snugly.

-- Does not move in any direction when the wearer shakes his or her head.
+- Doesn't move in any direction when you shake your head.

 Replace the helmet at least every five years, or when it's damaged or outgrown.